 Where is Akakura?

 Myoko Kogen area for visitors.
-The Akakura Kanko base area is 4.3km from the Myokokogen train station and town, whilst the Akakura Onsen Ski Resort base area is another 0.9km up the road.
+The Akakura Kanko base area is 4.3km from the Myokokogen train station, whilst the Akakura Onsen Ski Resort base area is another 0.9km up the road.

-The two ski resorts sit on the eastern flank of the dominating Mt Myoko (Akakura Onsen ski area sits on Maruyama, a foot hill).
+The two ski resorts sit on Maeyama (front mountain) on the eastern flank of the dominating Mt Myoko.

 Ikenotaira Ski Resort sits 3.5km south of Akakura whilst